 Nigeria naira quoted at record low of 745/$ on black market -traders

-ABUJA, Oct 20 (Reuters) - Nigeria's naira NGNP= edged to a record low of 745 per dollar on the black market on Thursday, traders said, as rising demand for imports and dwindling forex reserves pile pressure on the currency.
+ABUJA, Oct 20 (Reuters) - Nigeria's naira NGNP=weakened to a record low of 745 per dollar on the black market on Thursday, traders said, as rising demand for imports and dwindling forex reserves pile pressure on the currency.

+The naira has been weakening on the black market as dollar shortages on the official market funnel demand to unofficial sources.

+The currency weakness has led to a hike in the cost of imports and a rise in cost of production, fuelling domestic inflation, the government's statistics office has said.

 (Reporting by Chijioke Ohuocha; Editing by Estelle Shirbon)